Yesterday, we shared our experience visiting Iguazu Falls, one of South America’s natural highlights.

 Getting there is expensive.
 Buses are your cheapest option.
 On the Brazil side, Sao Paulo and Florianopolis, the closest biggest cities, are both just under 16 hours away by bus.
 From Buenos Aires it is a full 24-hour bus ride, and our trip from Rosario was 20 hours and cost ARS480, or $95 US dollars per ticket and our onward journey Puerto Iguazu to Salta was another ARS590, or $115 per person.

 Hotels and hostels have inflated rates, and even places with mediocre reviews are overpriced and quickly booked.
-We paid ARS245 / $48, for a double room in giant, mediocre hostel with carpet that may have not been vacuumed in years.
+We paid ARS245/US$48, for a double room in giant, mediocre hostel with carpet that may have not been vacuumed in years.
 Unless you are on a shoestring budget, we would recommend to choose a place with better reviews, but that will bump you up to more per night.

 Iguazu Falls admission rates are another extra cost on top.
-Per person we paid ARS60 / $12 for the bus to the Falls and back, plus ARS170 / $34 entrance and another ARS150 / US$30 for the boat ride – which we really recommend doing, too.
-So that is $76 total per person, plus Dani paid BRZ41.66 / $21 admission to visit the Brazilian side of the Falls, plus ARS8 / $1.60 for the bus to the border and ARS12 / US$2.40 (each way) from the border to the Falls.
+Per person we paid ARS60/US$12 for the bus to the Falls and back, plus ARS170/US$34 entrance and another ARS150/US$30 for the boat ride – which we really recommend doing, too.
+So that is $76 total per person, plus Dani paid BRZ41.66/US$21 admission to visit the Brazilian side of the Falls, plus ARS8/US$1.60 for the bus to the border and ARS12/US$2.40 (each way) from the border to the Falls.

 ***UPDATE 2019 EXCHANGE RATE***